-In the following tutorial, you will learn how to install Ionic Framework on your Debian 11 Bullseye, its dependencies, create a project, and learn how to start the test application.
+In the following tutorial, you will learn how to install Ionic Framework on Debian 11 Bullseye and its dependencies, create a project, and start the test application.

 Table of Contents

-First, before anything, update your Debian operating system to make sure all existing packages are up to date:
+First, before anything, update your system to ensure all existing packages are up to date to avoid any conflicts.

-To ensure the installation goes smoothly as per following our tutorial, run the following command, which will install any missing packages:
+Next, to ensure the installation goes smoothly following our tutorial, run the following command, which will install any missing packages that may be required.

 curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -